mikesir87/helm-charts/charts/compose-deployer/README.md

 ### Experimental Support for Docker Compose

 The new Go-based [Docker Compose CLI](https://github.com/docker/compose-cli) has experimental support for Kubernetes backends.
-Note that as of writing this, you have to build the CLI yourself to get this backend.
-Once built, you can create a Kubernetes context.
+However, it currently only supports projects it has defined and deployed.
+Using [my forked repo](https://github.com/mikesir87/compose-cli), it can recognize other Kubernetes deployments.
+You can [follow this issue](https://github.com/docker/compose-cli/issues/2040) to keep up with the optional support.

 By adding the `x-docker-project` attribute to the root of your project, additional metadata will be added to the deployment to let you access the application using the compose tooling (such as `docker compose -p <project-name> logs`).